TheCodeHeist/TheCodeHeist/README.md

 ### Who am I?

 My name is Md.
 Riyasat Hossain, well-known as TheCodeHeist.
-I am currently a Middle-school student in 8th Grade.
+I am currently a High-school student in 9th Grade.
 I am a 15 years old Full Stack Web Developer from Bangladesh.
 I am also a former UI/UX Designer.
 I am a highly inquisitive person, always looking for new things to learn.
 I am a self-taught programmer and have about 6 years of experience in field of Web Development.
-I started my journey as a pregrammer when I was 9 years old.
+I started my journey as a programmer when I was 9 years old.
+Trying to adapt with the updated high-tech world! 💪

 ### What is my role?